When it comes to focusing on the topic of antidepressants, we do not usually look at it in a negative light.

-What should be noted is that the symptoms a person may feel does not compare to that of other substances such as alcohol or cigarettes.
+What should be noted is that the symptoms a person may feel do not compare to that of other substances such as alcohol or cigarettes.
 Antidepressants do not hold any euphoric properties nor create an addictive rush, so you will not find people struggling to hold up their daily routines because of it.

 As well as this, you will not experience any cravings either.
 Based on all of this data, although people can still rely on antidepressants, it is not dangerous enough to be a huge concern.

-Antidepressants and Substance Abuse
+How are Antidepressants and Substance Abuse Related?

 When prescribed antidepressants, your doctor will tell you the dose you should be taking, when you should be taking it and how often.
 By doing this, you will feel the effects of the medication without taking too much.

 Unfortunately, there are some people who choose to abuse antidepressants even though it does not lead to any sense of euphoria or rush.
-There are a few reasons as to why people choose to abuse antidepressants.
+There are a few reasons why people choose to abuse antidepressants.

 One reason for abusing antidepressants is out of desperation.
 Every day, people are struggling more and more with their mental health.

-Whether their anxiety restricts them from socializing or their depression stops them from seeing the positive which life has to offer, mental health strikes us all.
+Whether their anxiety restricts them from socializing or their depression stops them from seeing the positive that life has to offer, mental health strikes us all.
 Mental health comes in all different forms and, unfortunately, there are some who struggle much worse than others.

 Please be sure to contact your doctor if you feel that the antidepressants are not enough.
-Your doctor will access this then safely increase your level of medication.
+Your doctor will access this and then safely increase your level of medication.

 Unfortunately, because of this people will begin to fix antidepressants with other addictive substances such as alcohol and drugs.